apollo2030/nd00333-capstone/README.md

 ### Results

-Running automl pipeline for this task turned out to produce the best forecasting model.
+Running the Automl pipeline for this task turned out to produce the best forecasting model.
 I think that the data related to the measures alone are not enough, I would try to estimate the sizes of public gatherings where the social distancing is not possible and map them onto the timeline.
 I would also take into account an engineered feature that would show the susceptibility to viruses based on the season.

 #### Run details
 ![Automl Run Details](pictures/aml_run_details.png)